open-uem/openuem-docs/docs/02-Installation/01-Server/04-docker.md

 | JWT_KEY              | The key used to encrypt JWT tokens for user registration                      | no       | averylongsecret                                 |

 :::note
-openuem-db-1, nats-server and ocsp-responder are the names of the services once Docker start them so you shouldn't change them
+openuem-db-1 and nats-server and ocsp-responder are the names of the services once Docker start them so you shouldn't change them

+server.example.com should be resolved by your DNS service if you want remote agents to be able to contact OpenUEM components
 :::

 :::danger